A Boomerang Classroom product

 • Department-level admin and roll-up reporting

-• Optional district pilot pricing and SSO
+• District pilot pricing and SSO

 • Non-generative AI features only — no student-facing essay generation